Arrivals and accreditations at the hotel

 Deputy Mayor of Helsinki for Culture and Leisure Ms Nasima Razmyar

-The dialogue between Ms Birgitta Kervinen and Ms Nasima Razmyar looks back the road travelled when promoting gender equality within the world of sport.
-Why the same questions are still asked, why the same topics remains unsolved, and why now really is the time to walk the talk.
+The dialogue between Ms Birgitta Kervinen and Ms Nasima Razmyar will look back the road travelled thus far to promote gender equality within the world of sport.
+Examing why the same questions are still asked, why the same topics remains unsolved, and why now really is the time to walk the talk.

-Mr Daniele Fachinetti (Italy) with his mentor Ms Maria Grazia di Valerio, the World Skate the International Federation of Roller Sports
+Mr Daniele Facchinetti (Italy) with his Mentor Ms Maria Grazia di Valerio, World Skate

 Ms Marieke van der Plas (the Netherlands)